Campus Resources & Organizations

 Queerbel (Josef Korbel School of International Studies students)

 For LGBTIQ & Ally students at the Korbel School for International Studies.
 For additional information, contact email@example.com

 Queer Equality Alliance (QEA) (GSSW students)

 QEA seeks to provide a safe and supportive environment for all GLBTIQ students, staff, faculty and alumni of the Graduate School of Social Work; heterosexual allies; and those of any additional status or orientation.
 Activities include outreach, education and work with other organizations.
 QEA also addresses educational, political and social needs, provides advocacy for the GLBTQIA community and works toward dismantling oppression in all its forms.
-For current student leader contact information, contact Andy Downing, QEA Advisor.
+See GSSW student org webpage or contact Lisa Ingarfield.